GRV96/CustomCStringUtil/README.md

 # CustomCStringUtil
-A set of custom functions to manipulate char arrays in C
+A set of custom functions to manipulate character arrays in C